Church Hill, Richmond, Virginia

-Church Hill, also known as the St. John's Church Historic District, is an Old and Historic District in Richmond, Virginia.
+Church Hill, encompassing the St. John's Church Historic District, is a neighborhood in Richmond, Virginia.
 This district encompasses the original land plat of the city of Richmond.
 Church Hill is the eastern terminus of Broad Street, a major east-west thoroughfare in the Richmond metropolitan area.
 The name Church Hill is often used to describe both the specific historic district and the larger general area in the East End encompassing other neighborhoods such as Union Hill, Chimborazo, Fairmount, Peter Paul, Woodville, etc.

 History

 Early United States, Civil War, and Revolution

 Church Hill is known for Chimborazo Park, where the largest American Civil War Hospital was located.
 It is also known as the site of Virginia's second revolutionary convention, where Patrick Henry gave his "Give me liberty or give me death!" speech in St. John's Episcopal Church, Richmond, Virginia in 1775.

 20th Century

 On Friday, October 2, 1925, a 4,000-foot Chesapeake and Ohio railroad single track tunnel built during Reconstruction collapsed under Church Hill.
 The Church Hill Tunnel collapse occurred during refurbishment works, killing 3 or 4 and engulfing a work train complete with a 4-4-0 engine #231 and 10 flat cars.
 The tunnel was closed and filled-in after the collapse.
 In the July 2006, a coalition of officials and historical groups made plans to remove the buried engine.
 If recovered, it would be displayed at the Virginia Historical Society in Richmond.
 Some borings were made into the tunnel from above for examination by camera.
 Only murky water was found, whereupon further work was delayed by city permitting issues.
 The bricked-in entrance of the collapsed tunnel can still be seen at the south-east end of the alley just north of Marshall Street, on 18th Street.

 Douglas Wilder, the first African American to have been elected governor of a U.S. state^{1}, was born and raised in Church Hill.

 In the 1970s, murder rates decreased overall in Richmond, Virginia, but instances of murder in Church Hill doubled.